Ekirapapaul/Bully-Algorithm-Java-RMI/README.md

 ## Managing Nodes
 When a node is initiated it gives some output as well as start a fresh election.
 ### Terminate a node
-When on the node terminal windo press ctrl + C to terminate a node.
+When on the node terminal window press ctrl + C to terminate a node.

-Note : Dont close the terminal window of a node by pressing the close window.
+Note : Dont close the terminal window of a node by pressing the close button.
 This will generate errors

 ## Further Reading
 * [Java RMI Tutorial](https://docs.oracle.com/javase/tutorial/rmi/)